Lux-AI-Challenge/Lux-Design-S1/specs.md

 - Move - Move the unit in one of 5 directions, North, East, South, West, Center.
 - Pillage - Reduce the [Road](#Roads) level of the tile the unit is on by 0.5
 - Transfer - Send any amount of a single resource-type from own cargo to another (start-of-turn) adjacent Unit, up to the latter's cargo-capcity.
 Excess is returned to the original unit.
 - Build [CityTile](#CityTiles) - Build a [CityTile](#CityTiles) right under this worker provided the worker has 100 total resources of any type in their cargo (full cargo) and the tile is empty.
-If building is succesful, all carried resources are consumed and a new [CityTile](#CityTiles) is built with 0 starting resources.
+If building is successful, all carried resources are consumed and a new [CityTile](#CityTiles) is built with 0 starting resources.

 ### Carts